dissemin/dissemin/doc/sphinx/technical_scope.rst

 Repository Helpers
 ==================

-We cannot support any direct support for necessary implementations or configurations on the repository that is going to be connected.
+We cannot directly support for necessary implementations or configurations on the repository that is going to be connected.

 But we like to support any repository administrator with at least some documentation.